flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

 # GitHub README and Wiki Guidelines

+Every great project needs great documentation, including a README and a Wiki.
+The goals of documentation are to answer the following questions:

+1. What is your project, what does it do, and how was it designed?
+2. How can someone run, develop and use your code?
+3. How can you be contacted or asked a question?

-## Overview (details and examples further below):
+## Overview and Checklist of Requirements:

-- Wiki: (separate these into their own pages)
-  - API Routes (these are your backend routes)
-  - Database Schema Image with Relationships
-  - Features List
-  - Redux State Shape
-- /backend README.md
-  - The README.md you made in mod 4 should now be the default README.md in the root of your /backend
-- main README.md
+- `/` **README.md**
-  - Located at project root.
-Brief description of your site.
+  - Located at project root (`/`).
+  - Brief description of your site.
-  - Link to live site (You want visitors to be able to easily access your site!).
+  - Link to live site.
-  - This can eventually include images/gifs of your own site showcasing some functionality.
   - List of technologies used.
+  - Usage descriptions of features.
+    - Images and/or GIFs of your own site showcasing and additional insight some functionality.
+  - Road map or to do list for future features.
-  - Instructions on how to set up the repo to run locally.
+  - Instructions on how to set up the repo to run the project locally.
+  - Contact information.
+- `/backend` **README.md**
+  - The **README.md** you made in Mod 4 should now be the default **README.md** in the root of your /backend
+    - You do not need to edit this file further after moving it.
+- **Wiki**
+  - Separate each of these into their own pages on the Wiki.
+    - API routes.
+      - List the documentation you have from mod 4.
+    - Database schema image with relationships.
+    - Features list.
+      - Include descriptions and some details.
+This does not need to be as detailed as user stories
+    - Redux state shape.

+## README EXAMPLES:

-  - Note this part of documentation is usually done last.
+Note this part of documentation is usually done last.
 It should not be expected to look polished until mostly everything else has been done.

-Does your README answer the following questions:

-What is the project?
-How does someone develop, use, and test the code?
-How can people become more involved?
-What is the licensing for this project?
-How do people contact the developers or ask a question?
+Note, this part of your documentation should be done last.
+We do not expect it to look polished until much later stages of development.

 ## Wiki: